BennyClemmens/infra-labs-24-25-BennyClemmens/assignment/1-cicd.md

     `VM seems to hang at this moment, but actually this is normal behaviour.
 Output will continue when logging in and installing plugins in 1.4`

+    `hanging because we are in attached mode (so we can see the password and logs I'm guessing), solutions TODO: https://stackoverflow.com/questions/25267372/correct-way-to-detach-from-a-container-without-stopping-it`

 3. The container is started in the foreground.
 It will emit a password for the admin user generated at random.
 Record this password somewhere, because remembering will be impossible for most people.
 If you do forget the password, you can retrieve it from a specific file inside the container with the command `docker exec -it jenkins_server /bin/cat /var/jenkins_home/secrets/initialAdminPassword`

     In a different terminal you could ask ...